 Taylor Swift's chic chignon

 Taylor Swift showed off her sophisticated side at this year's Country Music Awards in Las Vegas, with a ladylike up-do.
 'This style may look complicated, it's easily achieved with plenty of pins and hairspray, and it's the perfect look for an elegant evening do,' says Charles.

-Start by washing your hair, and blow-drying with a round barrel brush to create volume from the root.
+Start by washing your hair, and blow-drying with a round barrel brush to create volume from the collections.

 Thoroughly cover your hair with strong-hold hairspray, separating into sections to get the spray right in.
 Then curl large sections to create loose waves.

 Using a comb or brush, backcomb your hair at the back and top of your head to create volume at the crown and behind.
 Carefully smooth over with the brush.

 Comb your hair behind your ears and pin flat to the back of your neck, but not too tightly to ensure lift and boost to the crown and top of your hair.
 Pull the hair around your ears out loosely, for a natural touch.

 Loosely roll-up the end of your pinned back hair, and secure into a roll shape with pins.
 Finish with a spritz more hairspray.

 Spanish actress Penelope Cruz is always immaculately turned out, so it was no surprise to see her oozing classic style at this year's Oscars, wearing a sultry bun that left her statement dress in the forefront.
 'The perfect style to show off a pretty neckline or enhance the seduction of bare shoulders, this voluminous style is a must-do for a smart occasion or a night on the town,' says Charles.